icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 2. Validate the payloads and molecular files with the ARGO `seq-tools` client.
 3. Once the metadata has been prepared, both the payload and the molecular data files can be [submitted](/docs/submission/submitting-molecular-data) together.

-## Preparing Molecular Metadata Payloads
+## Preparing Metadata Payloads

-### Understanding the payload format
+### Understanding the Payload Format

-Molecular data is submitted in conjunction with metadata submitted in JSON format (called a payload), which is validated against JSON Schema to ensure data quality.
+Molecular data is submitted in conjunction with metadata submitted in JSON format, called a payload.
+The payload is validated against a JSON Schema to ensure data quality.
 The first step of submitting molecular data is to prepare the metadata payloads conforming to the most recent JSON schema that has been defined by the DCC.
 Once the metadata has been prepared, both the payload and the molecular data files can be [submitted](/docs/submission/submitting-molecular-data) together.

 These are examples of correctly formatted payloads:
 <!---  Tabs start here -->